Jador/react-hyperscript-helpers/README.md

 * No need to litter code with `null` values when a component doesn't have any props
 * No need for a JSX syntax highlighter
 * No need for a JSX linter
-* JSX elements are just functions anyway, why try to hide what it is?
+* JSX elements are just functions anyway
-* HTML markup is ugly

 ### Cons
 * Most react documentation is written with JSX so it might be unfamiliar syntax